louarn-rous/br/breton.md

 ## Demonstrative

-dem. pronouns display 3 deg.s of proximity as well as gender and num
+demonstrative pronouns display 3 degrees of proximity, as well as gender and number.

 |               | masc sg | fem sg   | common pl  |
 | :-            | :-      | :-       | :-         |